solana-foundation/solana-improvement-documents/proposals/0047-syscall-and-sysvar-for-last-restart-slot.md

 In Solana client `hard fork` variable satisfies nearly all the conditions except it is not indicative of slow block, it is a good candidate.

 The syscall and sysvar will be available in architectures eBPF and SBF.
-Only the sysvar will be available from architectures SBFv2.
+For now, this functionality is left undefined in program runtime v2.

 ### Feature Gate